hannawaage/cv_dl/README.md

 # Computer vision and deep learning
-Repository for the assignments of TDT4265 Computer vision and deep learning
+Repository for the assignments and main project of TDT4265 Computer vision and deep learning.

+# Project: using Unet2D for medcal segmentation
+This project counted for 50% of the grade in the subject.
+It was a project over 5 weeks where the goal was to perform medical segmentation of ultrasound images and improve the model dice score.

 # Assignment 1:
 In this assignment we will explore the power of gradient descent to perform binary classification with Logistic Regression.
 Then, we will explore multi-class classification with Softmax Regression on the MNIST dataset.
 Further, we will experiment with weight regularization through L2 norm, simple visualization of weights and basic visualization to present the result.